sawshep/sawyershepherd.org-hugo/content/post/ung-cyberhawks-memory-writeup-linux-memory-forensics-with-volatility-2.md

 analyze each independently.
 We can use `dd` to copy a byte slice from the heap dump, changing the `skip` and `count` options relative to each header.
-Note that `xxd` uses hexidecimal, while `dd` uses decimal.
+Note that `xxd` uses hexadecimal, while `dd` uses decimal.
 This example copies from the first PNG header to just before the second PNG
 header: